19 Jan The Difference Between Horses and Ponies: Complete Guide

-Longevity of Horses vs. Ponies
+Longevity Differences of Horses and Ponies

 In the animal world as a whole, larger animals have a shorter lifespan than smaller animals.
 This is certainly true in the world of horses.
 Ponies tend to live longer lives than horses, even if they are used in the same capacity.
 Additionally, ponies are often able to be ridden much later into their lives as opposed to horses who may have to be retired early due to a variety of health problems.

-Care Needs of Horses vs. Ponies
+Care Differences Between Horses and Ponies

 In general, ponies require less feed than horses as a result of their smaller size.
 This can make them cheaper to care for.
 However, it is quite easy to overfeed a pony because of this, resulting in health conditions such as founder and laminitis.
 This is just one of the many reasons why it is important to determine whether your equine companion is truly a horse or a pony.